-entrances of areas where liquid nitrogen is present.
-D9.6.3 Alarm systems shall be checked for function according to the manufacturer's recommendation or annually at a minimum.
-D9.6.4 If trained personnel are not always present in the immediate area of the storage device, a system shall be in place that alerts responsible personnel of alarm conditions on a 24-hour basis.
-D9.6.5 Alarms shall be set to activate at a temperature or level of liquid nitrogen that will allow time to salvage products.
-D9.6.
-6 Storage devices of appropriate temperature shall be available for cellular therapy product storage if the primary storage device fails.
-D9.7 Written instructions to be followed if the storage device fails shall immediate area of the storage device and at each remote alarm local contents. n instructions to be followed if the storage device fails shall be displayed in the liate area of the storage device and at each remote alarm location.
-D9.
-7.1 Instructions shall include a procedure for notifying processing personnel.
-D9.
-8 e devices shall be located in a secure area and accessible only to personnel ized by the Processing Facility Director. - · · · · · · · · · · · · · · · · · · · ocessing Facility shall use an inventory control system to identify the location of sellular therapy product and associated samples.
-The inventory control system is shall include: D9.
-9 .1 Cellular therapy product unique identifier.
-D9.
-9 .2 Recipient name or unique identifier.
-D9.
-9 .3 Storage device identifier.
-D9.
-9 .4 Location within the storage device.
-D10: (CELLULAR 1 THERAPY PRODUCT TRANSPORTATION AND SHIPPING safety of individuals in the immediate area.
+- D9.6.2.2 Instructions for staff responding to the alarm shall be posted at the entrances of areas where liquid nitrogen is present. - D9.6.3 Alarm systems shall be checked for function according to the manufacturer's recommendation or annually at a minimum. - D9.6.4 If trained personnel are not always present in the immediate area of the storage device, a system shall be in place that alerts responsible personnel of alarm conditions on a 24-hour basis. - D9.6.5 Alarms shall be set to activate at a temperature or level of liquid nitrogen that will allow time to salvage products. - D9.6.6 Storage devices of appropriate temperature shall be available for cellular therapy product storage if the primary storage device fails. - D9.7 Written instructions to be followed if the storage device fails shall be displayed in the immediate area of the storage device and at each remote alarm location.

+D9.7.1 Instructions shall include a procedure for notifying processing personnel.

+- D9.8 Storage devices shall be located in a secure area and accessible only to personnel authorized by the Processing Facility Director. - D9.9 The Processing Facility shall use an inventory control system to identify the location of each cellular therapy product and associated samples.
+The inventory control system records shall include: - D9.9.1 Cellular therapy product unique identifier. - D9.9.2 Recipient name or unique identifier. - D9.9.3 Storage device identifier. - D9.9.4 Location within the storage device.

+D10: CELLULAR THERAPY PRODUCT TRANSPORTATION AND SHIPPING

-Standard Operating Procedures for transportation and shipping of cellular therapy products shall be designed to protect the integrity of the product and the health and
+D10.1 Standard Operating Procedures for transportation and shipping of cellular therapy products shall be designed to protect the integrity of the product and the health and safety of individuals in the immediate area.